cheina97/liqo-network-docs/README copy.md

 The InternalNode resource stores the information about which IP is used to reach the node itself and which IP is used to reach the other cluster's nodes.

 This information is provided using `ip route get <gw-ip>` on each node and getting the src IP from the output.
-That command allows to understand what network interface will be used to reach the gateway.
+That command allows to understand what network interface will be used to reach the gateway pod.

 This information is fundamental to enstablish the geneve tunnels, because each gateway need to know what IP to use to reach a node.
 Remember that geneve wants that the couple src/dst IP used in one way is the same used in the other way.

 In this example, the gateway for the remote cluster **cheina-cluster2** is scheduled on the node **cheina-cluster1-worker4**.
-The internal IP of the node **cheina-cluster1-worker4** is **10.112.2.188** and liqo is able to understand it running the command `ip route get 10.112.2.170` on the node **cheina-cluster1-worker4**.
-The same command is run on the other nodes to understand understand the **remote IP**.
+The internal IP of the node **cheina-cluster1-worker4** is **10.112.2.188** and liqo is able to understand it running the command `ip route get 10.112.2.170` (where `10.112.2.170` is the IP address of pod of the Gateway) on the node **cheina-cluster1-worker4**.
+The same command is executed for each of the other nodes to get the **remote IP** used by the Gateways to create a Geneve tunnel with each of the nodes of the cluster.

+Note that the IPs defined in the InternalNode resources are valid for each of the gateways created in the cluster and they are divided into local and remote because each gateway use the local address to create a tunnel between the Gateway pod and the Node where it is running, and the remote address to create a tunnel with all the other nodes.

 ```
 kubectl get internalnode -o wide